tomaszprasolek/AZ204-DocumentVault/README.md

 - Azure Storage - store the uploaded documents
 - Azure Key Vault - store the secrets
 - Cosmos Db - store documents data and metadata
-- App registraion - to be able to log in using Azure credentials
+- App registraion - to be able to log in using Azure credentials (OpenId Connect)
+- Azure Function (HTTP trigger) to generate download link for blob

 ## TODO
 - [X] Bicep - create Cosmos DB using main script